VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 6. When done, save the file and exit nano

 7. At this point we are ready to commit (at least manually)!
-Run the following command:
+Run the following command (**NOTE**: Any errors about `master` not existing the first time you run the script can be safely ignored):

     ```bash
     sh autocommit.sh